rubyforgood/casa/README.md

 1. `bin/rails server` or `bin/rails s` to start the local webserver

 **Running Tests**
-1. `bin/rails spec` to run the Ruby test suite
+`bin/rails spec` to run the Ruby test suite
-1. `yarn test` to run the Javascript test suite
+`yarn test` to run the Javascript test suite

+If you have trouble running tests, check out CI scripts in [`.github/workflows/`](.github/workflows/) for sample commands.
 Test coverage is run by simplecov on all builds and aggregated by CodeClimate

 **Cleaning up before you commit**